 And this is where the disconnect happens.

-These tools do distribute your job to places like Indeed.
+These tools DO distribute your job to places like Indeed.
 And on the surface, that feels like a lot.
 You log in, see your job posted across multiple boards, and it looks like you’re getting strong exposure.

 But posting a job and getting visibility are two completely different things.